Endocrine System: How Your Hormones Help Regulate Your Body

 Our glandular system, or endocrine system, is the communication network that regulates our ambitions and emotions, promotes growth and sexual identity, helps control body temperatures, assists in the repair of damaged tissue, and helps our bodies generate energy.

-Our glandular systems communicate using chemical substances called hormones.
+Our endocrine system communicates using chemical substances called hormones.
 These hormones can stimulate reactions within the body that can last from a few hours to several days.

-Two types of glands make up our glandular system.
+Two types of glands make up our endocrine system.

 - EXOCRINE Glands – These types of glands secrete fluids throughout a duct or tube that usually lead to an outside surface, like our skin, tear glands, and salivary glands.